 Have you ever wanted to get up and close to monkeys but you’re worried about how the monkeys are treated?
 The answer is The Monkey Forest in Ubud, Bali!

-In Ubud there is a little wooded area aptly name The Monkey Forest.
+In Ubud, there is a little wooded area aptly name The Monkey Forest.
 The park has temple like structures, pristine paths and well maintained garden areas.
-Nevermind the frankly overwhelming number of ‘wild’ monkeys.
+There’s also a frankly overwhelming number of ‘wild’ monkeys.

 The workers in the park feed the monkeys all day long with sweet potatoes and other healthy food.
 However the monkeys only really want the bananas!
 Tourists buy and feed the monkeys bunches and bunches of them.
-The locals belive the monkeys to be sacred, so rest assured no one mistreats these wonderful creatures.
+The locals believe the monkeys to be sacred, so rest assured no one mistreats these wonderful creatures.

 Wondering if you will see a monkey?
 I can completely and utterly guarantee that you will.
 There are hundreds, and all of them want to be as close to you as possible, just in case you have a banana.

 The park keepers will encourage you to hold the banana high above your head so the monkey climbs up you to try to get it.
 This can lead to some pretty funny pictures and videos.
 Don’t worry if you don’t get the perfect shot the first time, bananas are cheap and hungry climbing monkeys are aplenty.

 This is definitely not an all day activity as the park itself is relatively small.
 A couple of hours is definitely enough time to have a casual stroll through the park.

 We both had quite a lot of fun with the monkeys and did not see any particularly aggressive behaviour towards the tourists.
 I have read elsewhere that people can feel intimidated.
 I recommend that you just relax and see what happens!